Skip to main content

-A default profile for eSIMs (also known as eUICC SIMs)
+A default profile for eSIMs (also known as eUICC SIMs).

 IoT bootstrap profiling explained